hephaestus-compiler-project/thalia-popl-eval/README.md

    Similarly, Kotlin test cases have an average size of 1.4kB and an average of 11 LoC."_

-## RQ3: Impact of Library Selection and Synthesis Modes
+## RQ3: Impact of Library Selection and Synthesis Modes (Section 4.4)

 ### Number of well-typed and ill-typed programs